JuanDuran85/typescriptBasico/design_patterns/behavioral/README.md

 - Is a behavioral design pattern that turns a request into a stand-alone object that contains all information about the request.
 This transformation lets you pass requests as a method arguments, delay or queue a request’s execution, and support undoable operations.

 - The Command pattern encapsulates a request as an object, thereby allowing for parameterization of clients with queues, requests, and operations.
 It also supports undoable operations.

+## 3. Iterator

+- Iterator is a behavioral design pattern that lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.).

+- The Iterator pattern provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.